Facility + Specifier Guide

 Airports expose faucets to extremely high use—thousands of activations per day.

-- High-end brass-bodied models last 7–12 years with minimal downtime.
+- Brass-bodied high-end models last 7–12 years with little downtime with minimal downtime.

-- Economic models fail early (1–3 years), mainly due to sensor lens scratching or solenoid burnout.
+- Economic models break down quickly (1–3 years), mostly because the sensor lens gets scratched or the solenoid burns out.

 - Theft and vandalism also play a role, making tamper-resistant housings critical.